rosettatype/handjet/README.md

 ### Element Shape axis (ESHP)

 The interpolation between different element shapes along this axis creates a rotation or disappearing effect for some of them.
-This was done (instead of having independent rotation and scale axes for example) to simplify the design space to keep things manageable for users as well as computers.
-For preview of the available element shapes and their transitions, see the animations above.
+This was done (instead of having independent rotation and scale axes for example) to simplify the design space, and to keep things manageable for users as well as computers.
+For a preview of the available element shapes and their transitions, see the animations above.

 | Value | Description | Instance |
 |---:|:---|:---|